Business English Phrasal Verbs for Hiring: Fill In, Turn Down, Bring In and More

-Today, we’re focusing on a common Business English phrasal verb you’ll often hear in conversations about hiring and team management.
+Today, we’re focusing on Business English phrasal verbs you’ll hear in real conversations about hiring and staffing.

 Today’s Challenge: